This policy is based on regulations and recommendations detailed in various governmental laws and guidelines, most notably:

 Implementation of Safety Procedures: Procedures that involve the use of infectious agents, recombinant-DNA molecules, hazardous chemicals, radioactive materials or animals, may present unique hazards, and are routinely assessed as part of the normal IACUC project review process.
 A hierarchy of procedures has been implemented that utilizes administrative and engineering controls.
 These include exposure control procedures and use of personal protective equipment (PPE).

 Communication: Because of the small size and the limited nature of Connecticut College's animal research activities, there is excellent communication between researchers, animal care workers, the animal care facility director, the IACUC and the Director of Environmental Health and Safety.
-For example, the animal care facility director is also the principle investigator on the majority of research projects involving animals.
+For example, the animal care facility director is also the principal investigator on the majority of research projects involving animals.

 Facility Design and Operation

 Location: The Connecticut College Laboratory Animal Care Facility (LACF) is located on the second floor of Bill Hall.
 Bill Hall also houses the Department of Psychology, and some functions of the Information Services (IS) Department.